dylangleason/toy-tcp/README.md

 # toy-tcp

-A Clojure TCP app that demonstrates basic Client-Server communication for a computer networks class.
+A Clojure TCP app that can be configured as a client, server or middleware.

 ### Requirements ###